RockySk/UI-UX-Designs/README.md

-## This is a design file I created to showcase my portfolio
+## This is a design file I created to showcase my portfolio.
 ## [To View my Portfolio Click Here](https://www.behance.net/gallery/203369747/My-Design-Portfolio).
 ## You can view the design by clicking on the link below.
 ## Feel free to explore and provide any feedback.